SharProd/test_python_manager/README.md

-Для настройки базы данных необходимо войти в контейнер "manager_db" командой:
+To configure the database, you need to log into the "manager_db" container with the command:

-$ docker exec -it [id image] bash
+$ docker exec is [image id] bash

-После входа в консоль контейнера команда для входа в консоль постгрес:
+After logging in to the container console, the command to log in to the postgres console:

 $ psql -U postgres -d postgres

-Создать базу данных:
+Create a database:

 $ CREATE DATABASE manager_db;

-Создать пользователя:
+Create a user:

-$ CREATE USER manager_web WITH LOGIN PASSWORD '1111';
+$ CREATE manager_web USER WITH LOGIN PASSWORD '1111';

-Добавить права доступа пользователя к бд:
+Add user access rights to the database:

-$ GRANT ALL PRIVILEGES ON DATABASE manager_db TO manager_web;
+$ GRANT ALL PRIVILEGES FOR manager_db DATABASE TO manager_web;

-$ alter user manager_web superuser createdb;
+$ ALTER USER eduplatform_web superuser createdb;